SEO For Law FirmsSafe. Sustainable. Transparent.

 “Any links intended to manipulate PageRank or a site’s ranking in Google search results may be considered part of a link scheme and a violation of Google’s Webmaster Guidelines.
 This includes any behavior that manipulates links to your site or outgoing links from your site.” – Google on Link Schemes

-Can SEO create legal ethics issues?
+Can attempting to have law firm SEO create legal ethics issues?

 The most common scenario is when a non-attorney SEO provider alters text that has legal meaning and substitutes different keywords that the layman SEO person views as synonyms, but that carry different legal significance.
 Another common scenario is trying to optimize using comparative language such as “the best lawyer” or in describing an attorney as a “specialist” or “expert” in contravention to the applicable state ethics rules.